hoglet67/Panos_Trek/source/README.md

                     --------------
                               45 = 859 (F7:TREKCOM) - 814 (TREKCOM.FOR)

-In the Panos Fortran 77 version, common block "BLANCA" in "trekcom-f77" is the same as the Sigma/CP-V version's "BLANCA" in "F7:TREKCOM", except that "DEVLEN" has been eliminated.
+In the Panos Fortran 77 version, common block "BLANCA" in "trekcom-f77" is the same as the Sigma/CP-V version's "BLANCA" in "F7:TREKCOM", except that integer array "DEVLEN(2,14)" has been eliminated.
 Hence, COMSZA = 859-28 = 831:

 ####
           INTEGER ICOMA(831)             (trekcom-f77)
-          EQUIVALENCE (ICOMA,SNAPA)
+          EQUIVALENCE (ICOMA,SNAP)
-          INTEGER ICOMB(60)
+          INTEGER ICOMB(58)
-          EQUIVALENCE (ICOMB,SNAPB)
+          EQUIVALENCE (ICOMB,DEVICE(1,1))
           . . .
           INTEGER COMSZA,COMSZB
           COMMON/COMSZAB/COMSZA,COMSZB

           DATA COMSZA/831/               (trekblk-f77)
-          DATA COMSZB/60/
+          DATA COMSZB/58/

 --  Strict Fortran 77 does not allow unrestrained initialization of variables in COMMON blocks using
     DATA statements.
 This results in the error: